 MLM Perspective paper (Yang et al. 2014).
 Also see Ancestry-specific TB risk paper (Chimusa et al. 2013), Fst paper (Bhatia et al. 2013), PCA SNP weights paper (Chen et al. 2013), MIXSCORE paper (Pasaniuc et al. 2011), Africa selection paper (Bhatia et al. 2011) and Admixture review paper (Seldin et al. 2011).

 Genome-wide association studies (GWAS) have identified hundreds of robust associations, yet have explained only a small fraction of the genetic heritability of human traits.
 The vast majority of the research that has been conducted thus far has focused on the search for specific disease risk variants, under the view that identifying specific variants is the way to understand genetic risk.
 Though this paradigm is unquestionably important, its inability thus far to explain the bulk of genetic heritability provides a strong motivation to delve deeper into the underlying properties of the unexplained heritability.
 Our ongoing research uses both identity-by-descent (IBD) and identity-by-state (IBS) to investigate these questions in related and/or unrelated individuals.

-Link to deCODE heritability paper (Zaitlen et al. 2013) (Research Highlight).
-Also see Gene expression heritability paper (Price et al. 2011)
+Local heritability paper (Gusev et al. 2013).
+Also see deCODE heritability paper (Zaitlen et al. 2013) (Research Highlight) and Gene expression heritability paper (Price et al. 2011).

 Statistical methods for sequencing studies